 When a patron wishes to have a bike locked up, they fill out the form, and a staff member follows them to the bike rack to lock up the bike.
 This keeps the keys from entering into the hands of those that might be less responsible with them, and ensures we can keep an eye on the bike rack.
 When a patron is ready to leave, they supply us with their password, and then we return to unlock the bike once again.

-The project is a success, with an average of 36 uses over the last several months of 2017.
-Bike theft reports have become a rarity at our branch instead of a semi-regular occurrence.
+The project is a success, with theft reports becoming a rarity at our branch instead of a semi-regular occurrence.